 If the way in which we address malnutrition does not change, we can only expect the situation to worsen for the older people at risk of malnutrition and those of us who care for them.

-Preventing and treating malnutrition relies on increasing public awareness and professional training, alongside an integrated system of health and social care and with support for older people, their carers and families.
+Preventing, treating and managing malnutrition relies on increasing public awareness and public action along with professional training, within an integrated system of health and social care and with support for older people, their carers and families.